The 9 Best Exercises To Hit A Baseball Farther

 Another good alternative is to use an exercise band or exercise partner to help you do your pull-ups.
 Focus on the eccentric lowering portion of the lift and the isometric hold with your chin over the bar.

-Med ball movements are a hitter’s best friend for increasing sport-specific power.
-The med ball side toss for distance is one of my favorite exercises because of how specific it is to the sport.
+Medicine ball movements are a hitter’s best friend for increasing sport-specific power.
+The medicine ball side toss for distance is one of my favorite exercises because of how specific it is to the sport, especially a baseball swing.

 Take a stance similar to the one you would have in the batter’s box.
 Hold the med ball with open palms.
 Gain momentum with a counter movement and load the back hip.
 From here, rotate and toss the ball as far as you can (This movement can also be done with a wall).

-The emphasis here is on the core and hips delivering out at a launch angle similar to what we would see on the field.
+The emphasis here is on the core and hips delivering out at a launch angle similar to what we would see on the field during a baseball swing.
 Do not “throw” the ball.

 Each repetition should be fast and explosive.
 You’re essentially trying to hit a home run.
 Take pride in setting a distance record.
 Keep track of each attempt!

 This is by far my favorite movement for hitters.
-This is as specific as you can get to the rotary power needed in baseball and therefore very important.
+This is as specific as you can get to the rotational power needed in baseball and therefore very important.

 Once again, take a stance that you would take in the batter’s box.
-Hold the med ball with open palms.
+Hold the medicine ball with open palms.
 Gain momentum with a counter movement and load the back hip.
 From here, rotate and toss the ball as hard as you can into the wall.
-Focus on those hips and core delivering that med ball with speed!
+Focus on those hips and core delivering that medicine ball with speed!

 I would not focus on catching the ball off the wall.
 Each repetition should be fast and explosive.
 Take pride in breaking some med balls here!